gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 "What is time?
 What is knowledge?
 What is consciousness?"

 They are not discovering facts about the world.
-They are being misled by the grammar of their language — by the fact that "time," "knowledge," "consciousness" are nouns, which suggests they are things, which suggests they can be defined,
+They are being misled by the grammar of their language, by the fact that "time," "knowledge," "consciousness" are nouns, which suggests they are things, which suggests they can be defined,